White Cat-- WHITE CAT BOOKS - inspirational reflective fiction, semi-fiction, non-fiction, about humanity and relationship

 White Cat… part fiction, but mainly fact… the story of a real family in the turmoil of the last century.

-"... a confusion of sets and settings when the action moved, sometimes you could see it but sometimes it was offstage and reported, and then you have to trust the word passed down across the terraces of history, the hardships, the joys, the resentments, the hopes, the terror, the humanity, the resilience... and somewhere back along the way, still tolling, the bourdon bell which marked the tide of war."
+“… a confusion of sets and settings when the action moved, sometimes you could see it but sometimes it was offstage and reported, and then you had to trust the word passed down across the terraces of history… and somewhere back along the way, still tolling, the bourdon bell which marked the tide of war.”

 Purchase White Cat (paperback or kindle) from Amazon here or online (paperback only) at Sumupstore here